David-Bugaboo/Twentyheim/Treasures.md

 amulet of tHe GHoul KinG
 This is a rare artefact that may only be obtained by playing the Lair of the Ghoul
 King scenario, or by trading for it from a player who got it by those means.
 It may
-not be purchased, but it may be sold for 500gc.
+not be purchased, but it may be sold for 500 coroas.
 The Amulet of the Ghoul King
 gives the wearer a \+1 to all Will rolls.
 Furthermore, it grants a \+2 to the casting
 roll when casting Control Undead on a ghoul.
 Finally, if the wearer successfully
 casts a Raise Zombie spell Out of Game, then a ghoul may be added to his